amchappell9/vette-tracker-services/docs/structure.md

 ## /internal

 The /internal directory contains all the application-specific code.
-It contains the following subdirectories:
+It contains the following subdirectories.
+This is how data flows throughout the app:

+Request → Handler → Service → Repository → Database
+Response ← Handler ← Service ← Repository ← Database

 ### /handlers

 The /handlers directory contains the HTTP request handlers for the application.
 Each file in this directory is responsible for handling a specific set of routes.

+### /services

+The /services directory contains the business logic for the application.

+### /repository

+The /repository directory contains the database repository for the application.
+This is the data access layer.

 ### /models

 The /models directory contains the data models for the application.
 Each file in this directory is responsible for defining a specific data model.

-### /repository

-The /repository directory contains the database repository for the application.
-This is the data access layer.

-### /services

-The /services directory contains the business logic for the application.
+## Libraries

+- Gin is used to scaffold the API server and handle routing.
+-